 b) the UE is in 5GMM-CONNECTED mode over the non-current access, the AMF shall send the SECURITY MODE COMMAND message over the non-current access to activate the new 5G NAS security context that was activated over the current access as described in 3GPP TS 33.501 [24].
 The AMF shall include the same ngKSI in the SECURITY MODE COMMAND message to identify the new 5G NAS security context.

+NOTE 3: If the UE was in 5GMM-CONNECTED mode over the non-current access when the new 5G NAS security context was taken into use for the current access and the UE enters 5GMM-IDLE mode over the non-current access before receiving a SECURITY MODE COMMAND message over the non-current access, the UE conforms to bullet a).

+NOTE 4: If the UE was in 5GMM-CONNECTED mode over the non-current access when the new 5G NAS security context was taken into use and the N1 NAS signalling connection is lost over the non-current access before sending a SECURITY MODE COMMAND message over the non-current access, the AMF conforms to bullet a).

 If the SECURITY MODE COMMAND message can be accepted, the UE shall send a SECURITY MODE COMPLETE message integrity protected with the selected 5GS integrity algorithm and the 5G NAS integrity key based on the KAMF or mapped K'AMF if the type of security context flag is set to "mapped security context" indicated by the ngKSI.
 When the SECURITY MODE COMMAND message includes the type of security context flag set to "mapped security context" in the NAS key set identifier IE, then the UE shall check whether the SECURITY MODE COMMAND message indicates the ngKSI of the current 5GS security context, if it is a mapped 5G NAS security context, in order not to re-generate the K'AMF.

 Furthermore, if the SECURITY MODE COMMAND message can be accepted, the UE shall cipher the SECURITY MODE COMPLETE message with the selected 5GS ciphering algorithm and the 5GS NAS ciphering key based on the KAMF or mapped K'AMF indicated by the ngKSI.
 The UE shall set the security header type of the message to "integrity protected and ciphered with new 5G NAS security context".